vineethreddyramasa/DataKnights/Deliverables/R Plots/r_plots.md

 -   Has the sex Ratio for birds changed significantly, and does it have a trend?
 -   Has the number of birds seen each year been stable or trending in a certain direction?
 -   Has been any change in the wing to weight ratio of the birds over past 20 years?
--   Finding the seasonal patterns in the weight changes in the birds
+-   Finding the seasonal patterns in the weight changes in the birds.
--   Finding the seasonal patterns in Wing to Weight Ratio changes in birds
+-   Finding the seasonal patterns in Wing to Weight Ratio changes in birds.

 #### Reading the Data File